 - The guides are too soft

 However, when we added a split shot (extra weight) to the line, we got what we were looking for – a long cast and target accuracy.
-Overall, this is best surf rod for fishing from kayak.
+Overall, this is a great combo that can easily catch fish between 9 and 20 lbs.

 FEATURES: Unlike other casting rods, this one has 35 percent more graphite composure.
 This means that anglers get more strength and a pretty good feel.
 The excellent build is complemented by a clear tip design that puts the accent on responsiveness and toughness.
-To make the most of its features and enjoy long hours of fishing, the stick has a cork handle to comfort your hand/grip and makes it top fishing rods.
+To make the most of its features and enjoy long hours of fishing, the stick has a cork handle to comfort your hand/grip.

 WHY WE LIKE IT: The ST Croix Triumph is an excellent choice among the line of lighter rods the market offers.
 Moreover, the slim build and light weight make it easily adjustable for different hand sizes.